muratk5n/thirdwave/en/README.md

 ---

+Texas is clamping down, right across the border, Mexico is easing up.
+If women are denied service, they'll go right across the border to get abortion.
+It's stupid to insist on this for TX, but the aim is not politics, it is about secondary issues being made faux-primary issues to fight faux-politics through culture war.
+So in a way it is smart, in a 90s, Clinton-era kinda way.

+"Mexico's Supreme Court Decriminalizes Abortion"

+---

 Industrial Age society, the Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
 Key aspects of Second Wave society are the nuclear family, a